 - Notice of required disclosures

 The landlord can request a default judgment if the tenant doesn’t answer.
-If the tenant does respond, an occupancy hearing is scheduled within ten days of the tenant’s answer.
-The landlord and tenant must provide the other with any evidence they plan to present at the hearing at least two days in advance.
+If the tenant responds, an occupancy hearing is scheduled within ten days of the tenant’s answer.
+The landlord and tenant must provide each other with the evidence they plan to present at the hearing at least two days in advance.

 Suppose the court rules in the landlord’s favor.
 In that case, it will include an Order of Restitution of the Premises, which directs the sheriff or constable to remove the tenant and restore the landlord’s possession of the property.